stelgenhof/NTPClient/README.md

 # Contributing

-Contributions are encouraged and welcome; we are always happy to get feedback or pull requests on Github :)
+Contributions are encouraged and welcome; I am always happy to get feedback or pull requests on Github :)

 # License